b-brankovics/GCPSR/README.md

 ### Phase 1: looking for dominant/general trends

-The first question, whether there are multiple loci support the separation of the species in your data.
+The first question, whether there are multiple loci supporting the separation of the species in your data.

-For this you can use a relatively large concordance cutoff, so a small number of conflicting loci do not destroy your general pattern.
+For this you can use a relatively large concordance cutoff (`-count=<int>`, first script), so a small number of conflicting loci do not destroy your general pattern.

 ### Phase 2: find which loci are in conflict with the general pattern